loader

 A glaringly obvious favourite for many came in the form of Nothing to Gein, an iconic track from Mudvaynes history detailing some horrific moments of serial killer Ed Gein.

 Towards the end of the song, Chad crouches down at the front of the stage on his riser with minimal music as he shakes, rocks and screams ‘soiled dirty boy’ over and over before the band join back in louder again until Chad is screaming at the top of his lungs and drummer Matt McDonough couldn’t possibly hit those skins any harder.
 The emotion portrayed by Chad Gray on stage is unlike any other artist.
-He leaves every last ounce on stage, and gives his heavy metal family all he can.
+He leaves every last ounce on stage, and gives his heavy metal family all he can no matter which band he is playing in.

 Mudvayne are no longer the band to make their crowd wait for encores, there are only two more questions left for the evening.